GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/assembler_matrix.md

 </GameScene>

 It is a rectangular prism, with edge lengths between 3 and 7.
-- Edges composed of Assembler Matrix Frame.
+- Edges are composed of Assembler Matrix Frame.
-- Faces composed of Assembler Matrix Wall/Glass.
+- Faces are composed of Assembler Matrix Wall/Glass.
-- Interior composed of Assembler Matrix Pattern/Craft/Speed Core.
+- The interior is composed of Assembler Matrix Pattern/Craft/Speed Core.

-A valid Assembler Matrix must contain at least one pattern core and craft core.
+A valid Assembler Matrix must contain at least one Pattern Core and one Craft Core.
 It must be completely filled and can't be hollow.
 When Assembler Matrix is correctly formed and powered, the lines on Assembler Matrix Frame will turn blue.